freecivx/freecivx/README.md

 * [Freeciv](freeciv) - the Freeciv C server, which is checked out from the official Git repository, and patched to work with a WebSocket/JSON protocol.
 Implemented in C.

-* [Freeciv-proxy](freeciv-proxy) - a WebSocket proxy which allows WebSocket clients in Freeciv-web to send socket requests to Freeciv servers.
-WebSocket requests are sent from Javascript in Freeciv-web to nginx, which then proxies the WebSocket messages to freeciv-proxy, which finally sends Freeciv socket requests to the Freeciv servers.
-Implemented in Python.

 * [Publite2](publite2) - a process launcher for Freeciv C servers, which manages multiple Freeciv server processes and checks capacity through the Metaserver.